dojojon/phaser/donkey/readme.md

     }
 ```

 Save the game and run it.
+The player will now stop on a collision.

 # To Be Continued